Skip to main content

 Vintage 1955 newspaper illustration showing the proposed addition to Westlake Shopping Center in Daly City, with JCPenney on one side, W. T. Grant on the other, and palm trees lining the central walkway.

-1955 artist’s rendering of the planned Westlake Shopping Center expansion, featuring JCPenney and W. T. Grant at opposite ends — a modernist vision framed by towering palm trees and mid-century optimism.
+1955 artist’s rendering of the planned Westlake Shopping Center expansion, featuring JCPenney and W. T. Grant at opposite ends, framed by towering palm trees.

 Architecturally, Westlake reflected the era’s forward-looking spirit—clean lines, bold signage, sprawling surface parking, and rows of palm trees that lent a touch of California flair.
 For decades, it served as more than just a place to shop; it was a social and cultural hub for Daly City’s growing postwar population, and a textbook example of mid-century suburban planning brought to life.